GabrielRosace/ForzaCaste/endpoint_documentation.md

 This method responds:

-*   HTTP status code 401 with this body `{ statusCode: 401, errormessage: "Bad request, you should pass your move" }` if the request is uncorrecly formed
+*   HTTP status code 400 with this body `{ statusCode: 400, errormessage: "Incorrectely formed request" }` if the request is uncorrecly formed
-*   HTTP status code 400 with this body `{ statusCode: 400, errormessage: "Wrong turn" }` if the player is trying to play even if it is not his turn
 *   HTTP status code 404 with this body `{ statusCode: 404, errormessage: "Match does not exists" }` if the user is not playing a match
-*   HTTP status code 403 with this body `{ statusCode: 403, errormessage: "You cannot do it" }` if the user is a non registered moderator
+*   HTTP status code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user is a non registered moderator
+*   HTTP status code 502 with this body `{statusCode: 502, errormessage: "DB error"}` if an error occurs in the database
 *   HTTP status code 400 with this body `{ statusCode: 400, errormessage: "This column is full, choose another one" }` or `{ statusCode: 400, errormessage: "Move not allowed, out of playground, choose another one" }` if the player is trying to insert an invalid move
 *   HTTP status code 200 with this body:
     *   `{ error: false, errormessage: "The match ended up in a draw" }` if the game ended up in a draw